aaniksahaa/Solutions-to-Oracle-PL-SQL-Introduction-book-for-CSE-216/README.md

 # Hi there
-This is a comprehensive solution manual for the book 'A brief Introduction to Oracle SQL/PL-SQL' by Sukarna Barua Sir, CSE, BUET.<br>
+I've prepared a comprehensive solution manual for the book 'A brief Introduction to Oracle SQL/PL-SQL' by Sukarna Barua Sir, CSE, BUET.<br>
-I've tried to include the solution to every practice problem as neatly as possible.<br>
 If you find any significant error, please let me know.<br>

 # If you wanna thank me